-All of this magic on the backdrop of one of Ontario's hottest tourist destinations just one hour from Toronto.
+All this magic was on the backdrop of one of Ontario's hottest tourist destinations, just one hour from Toronto.

 WATCH: A township built on wonder and imagination

-Fergus and neighbouring Elora, are located in the Township of Centre Wellington.
-The area has earned international attention from National Geographic, BlogTO, and filming location for countless blockbuster movies.
+Fergus and neighbouring Elora are located in the Township of Centre Wellington.
+The area has earned international attention from National Geographic, BlogTO, and filming locations for countless blockbuster movies.

-While Elora and Fergus are bursting with natural wonder, stunning landscapes-- it has a monster problem.
+While Elora and Fergus are bursting with natural wonder and stunning landscapes-- it has a monster problem.